Same-sex marriage in Nunavut: Territorial legislation

-Section 13 of the Marriage Act, entitled "Civil Marriage", reads:
+Section 13 of the Marriage Act reads:

 Marriage statistics

 From July 2005 to October 2006, only one same-sex couple married in Nunavut, the lowest among all of Canada's provinces and territories.
-The first same-sex marriage involving an Inuk man was performed between Joe Kucharski and Dwayne Nowdlak, who is originally from Pangnirtung, in June 2017.
+The first same-sex marriage involving an Inuk man was performed in June 2017 in Iqaluit between Joe Kucharski and Dwayne Nowdlak.
 There had already been one marriage for an Inuk lesbian couple.
 The first same-sex marriage in Cambridge Bay was performed between Jason Koblogina and Kyle Mercer in August 2018.

 The 2016 Canadian census showed that were 25 same-sex couples living in Nunavut, though it is unknown how many were married, in a common-law marriage or cohabiting.

 Religious performance

-In July 2019, the synod of the Anglican Church of Canada narrowly rejected a motion to authorise same-sex marriage and allow clergy in the church to officiate at such marriages.
-Instead, the church synod passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to perform same-sex marriages.
-Clergy of the Diocese of The Arctic, including Bishop David Parsons, have been vocally opposed to the solemnisation of same-sex marriages within the church.
-Following the passage of the resolution, several dioceses, including those of Ottawa and Rupert's Land, announced they would permit their clergy to solemnise same-sex marriages in accordance with the new resolution passed by the church synod.
+In July 2019, the synod of the Anglican Church of Canada narrowly rejected a motion to authorize same-sex marriage and allow clergy in the Church to officiate at such marriages.
+Instead, the church synod passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
+Clergy of the Diocese of The Arctic, including Bishop David Parsons, have been vocally opposed to the solemnization of same-sex marriages.
+Following the passage of the resolution, several dioceses, including those of Ottawa and Rupert's Land, announced they would permit their clergy to solemnize same-sex marriages in accordance with the new resolution passed by the church synod.
 The Diocese of The Arctic chose to distance itself from these dioceses, but, responding to concerns that it might be leaving the Anglican Church of Canada, it released a statement, "The Diocese of the Arctic remains a diocese within the Anglican Church of Canada, but must distance itself from those who violate the marriage canon.
-The implication of this is a state of ‘impaired communion'."
+The implication of this is a state of 'impaired communion'."

+Some other religious organizations perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.